sage-wright/sage-wright.github.io/books.md

 - [**The Savage Detectives**](https://bookshop.org/p/books/the-savage-detectives-roberto-bolano/10145596), by Roberto Bola&ntilde;o

   This book is wild and is definitely not for everyone.
 I wasn't expecting to like this book as much as I did, since the first 140 pages are _bizarre_ and frankly off-putting.
 I was seriously questioning the cashier who recommended it to me as "the best book he's read in 50 years" and highly considered not finishing.
-I'm so glad I stuck with it, because once you get to the inteview sections, the book gets a lot better.
+I'm so glad I stuck with it, because once you get to the interview sections, the book gets a lot better.
 And then when you get to those last 150 or so pages?
 This book goes from good to fantastic.

 ---